everybytesystems/dhis2-dataflow-sdk/PHASE_2_COMPLETION_SUMMARY.md

 ## 🎉 Conclusion

-Phase 2 completion represents a major milestone for the DHIS2 DataFlow SDK.
+Phase 2 completion represents a major milestone for the DHIS2 EBSCore SDK.
 With all essential APIs now fully implemented, the SDK provides enterprise-grade DHIS2 integration capabilities that support the complete DHIS2 ecosystem.

 The SDK is now ready for production use in enterprise environments, offering comprehensive functionality, robust error handling, and excellent version compatibility across all supported DHIS2 versions.

-**The DHIS2 DataFlow SDK is now the most comprehensive Kotlin Multiplatform DHIS2 integration library available.**
+**The DHIS2 EBSCore SDK is now the most comprehensive Kotlin Multiplatform DHIS2 integration library available.**